 International Student Admission

-The University of Maryland seeks to enroll international students who demonstrate strong academic performance with records suggesting potential for success at the university.
+The University of Maryland (UMD) seeks to enroll international students who demonstrate strong academic performance with records suggesting potential for success at the university.
 Admission to the University of Maryland is competitive.
 Typically, admission is offered to applicants whose academic credentials indicate marks of "very good" to "excellent."
 Due to space limitations and the competitive nature of undergraduate admission at UMD, an international applicant should submit a complete application as early as possible, and always before the deadlines listed in this section.
 Evaluation of an applicant's credentials will take place only after all application materials are received.

 Freshman Admission - International

-You are considered a freshman applicant if you have completed fewer than 12 semester hours of university-level credit beyond secondary school at the time you plan to enter the University of Maryland.
+You are considered a freshman applicant if you have completed fewer than 12 semester hours of university-level credit beyond secondary school at the time of applying to UMD.
 Successful freshman applicants demonstrate satisfactory completion of diverse college-preparatory subjects in secondary school, proficiency in English and evidence of sufficient funds to cover all expenses.
-Due to space limitations, we are unable to offer admission to all students who have the ability to be successful academically at the University of Maryland.
+Due to space limitations, we are unable to offer admission to all students who have the ability to be academically successful at UMD.

-The fall (August) deadline for applications to be received is November 1.
-The spring (January) general deadline is August 1.
-Applications are considered complete when the online application and all required documents have been submitted.
+The fall early action deadline is November 1 and the spring deadline is August 1.
+Applications are considered complete when the online application and all required documents, including English language proficiency test scores, have been submitted.
 Students are strongly encouraged to complete their application by the early action deadline when applicable.

-For a listing of required documents, please review the International Applicant Requirements.
+For a listing of required documents, please review the International Application Checklist.

 Transfer Admission - International